-More and more businesses are starting implementing predictive analytics to increase competitive advantage and to minimize the risk associated with unpredictable future.
+More and more businesses are starting to implement predictive analytics to increase competitive advantage and to minimize the risk associated with an unpredictable future.

 Predictive analytics can use a variety of techniques such as data mining, modeling, artificial intelligence, machine learning and etc. to make important predictions about the future.